foundry-vtt-community/wiki.js/development/guides/Hooks_Listening_Calling.md

 Most of the time, it's used to piggyback on a variety of runtime events, ranging from a simple `'hoverToken'` (the mouse entering/exiting a token area) to **any Document update** sent to the database, through **every rendering of any Application**.
 But, like anything Foundry, it can be daunting at first, and there's definitely more than meets the eye.

-If you don't care about the specifics, you can skip to the good part: [registering a hook callback](#answering-the-call--how-to-register-and-unregister-a-hook-).
+If you don't care about the specifics, you can skip ahead to the good stuff: [registering a hook callback](#answering-the-call-how-to-register-and-unregister-a-hook-callback).

 # The Hooks class
 Although the Foundry API documentation mentions a constructor to get new instances of the [Hooks](https://foundryvtt.com/api/Hooks.html) class, it's only used as a 'global constant', providing **a set of static methods** (and some private attributes), hence the use of a capital 'H' in the syntax `Hooks.once('init', ...` that most of us declared at some point.